Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-07-deep-dive-into-hashbrown.markdown

  value |     |     |     | 4,8 |
 ```

-But, why did we have to add both the key and value, instead of just the value?
+But, why did we have to add both the key and value `(4, 8)`, instead of just the value `8`?

-## Dealing with collisions
+### Dealing with collisions

-Right now, for performing an operation on a K/V pair in the map, we *find* it by following the same steps - hash the key, modulo `N`, land on the index and perform the desired action.
-Hashing functions, despite that they have an entire 64-bit, encounter hash collisions.
+Right now, for performing an operation on a key/value pair in the map, we *find* it by following the same steps - hash the key, modulo `N`, land on the index and perform the desired action.

+Hashing functions, despite that they have a whole 8 bytes, encounter hash collisions.
 By doing the *modulo* operation, we've greatly reduced their range.
 Let's try inserting `(8, 2)` into our map;

 ```
 H(8) = 12638161911788193143